-The camp staff works hard to ensure that every camper has a great experience.
+The camp staff works hard to ensure that every camper has a wonderful experience while they are here.
 However, there are times when camp staff may contact parents/guardians including, but not limited to:

-- Medication questions/clarifications

-- Camper injury
+- Medication questions/clarifications - Camper injury

-- Behavior support

-- Natural disaster
+- Behavior support - Natural disaster

 While your camper is away at camp, parents/guardians still need to be accessible by phone.
 If there is no answer, camp staff will continue to contact numbers on the emergency list.
-If staff are unable to reach a responsible adult they are required by law to contact Children's Services.
+If staff are unable to reach a responsible adult, they are required by law to contact Children's Services.

 On occasion, for any of the reasons stated above or any other reason deemed necessary by the Camp Director, parents may be asked to pick up their camper early.
-Parents/Guardians must be available to pick up their camper within four (4) hours of the camp's request.
+Parents/Guardians or a listed "Authorized Pick-Up Person" must be available to pick up their camper within four (4) hours of the camp's request.